 DTC has provided us the following information: DTC is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the United States Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code and a "clearing agency" registered under the provisions of Section 17A of the Securities Exchange Act of 1934.
 DTC holds securities that its participants ("Direct Participants") deposit with DTC.
-DTC also records the settlement among Direct Participants of securities through computerized records for Direct Participant's accounts.
+DTC also records the settlement among Direct Participants of securities transactions, such as transfers and pledges, in deposited securities through computerized records for Direct Participant's accounts.
 This eliminates the need to exchange certificates.
 Direct Participants include securities brokers and dealers, banks, trust companies, clearing corporations and certain other organizations.